 A child who turns five years old on or before March 1 is eligible to register for Grade 1 in the fall of that same calendar year.

-A child who turns six years old on or before December 31, 2020 is eligible to register for kindergarten in the fall of that same calendar year.
+A child who turns six years old on or before December 31, 2020 is eligible to register for Grade 1 in the fall of that same calendar year.

 Note: Resident Catholic students transitioning from kindergarten to Grade 1 in the same school do not need to re-register for Grade 1.
 Non-resident students must contact their designated school to find out if they will be able to register for Grade 1 based on available room and resources.
 Students not previously registered at any grade level should call their designated school for an appointment to register.